September 2018 inter-Korean summit: 18 September (Day 1)

 The summit began as scheduled on 18 September.
 On the first day, Moon Jae-in and his wife Kim Jung-Sook arrived at Pyongyang's Sunan International Airport, where they got a rousing reception, which featured a marchpast by the guard of honor and the Central Military Band of the Korean People's Army.
-Kim Jong-un also greeted them and embraced Moon.
+Kim Jong Un also greeted them and embraced Moon.
 Kim and Moon also arrived at the summit in the same car.
 Both also openly waved to an enthusiastic car parade.

 19 September (Day 2)

 In Pyongyang, an agreement titled the "Pyongyang Joint Declaration of September 2018" was signed by both Korean leaders The agreement calls for a military agreement, civilian exchanges and cooperation in many areas, and conditions to denuclearize North Korea.
 During this day, North Korean Defense Minister No Kwang Chol and South Korean Defense Minister Song Young-moo also signed a new Agreement on Reconciliation, Non-Aggression, Exchanges and Cooperation (aka "Basic Agreement") known as the "Agreement on the Implementation of the Historic Panmunjom Declaration in the Military Domain" (also called the Comprehensive Military Agreement, or CMA) to help ensure less military tension between both countries and greater arms control.
 The agreement calls for the removal of landmines, guard posts, weapons, and personnel in the JSA from both sides of the North-South Korean border.
 The agreement also called for the creation of joint military buffer zones.

-The DPRK agreed to dismantle its nuclear complex in the presence of international experts if the U.S. takes correlative action.
+North Korea agreed to dismantle its nuclear complex in the presence of international experts if the U.S. takes correlative action.
 The DPRK also agreed to complete its dismantling of the Sohae Satellite Launching Station, which started in July 2018, and that the dismantling of Sohae's missile engine test site and launch pad would be observed by international experts as well.

-Kim Jong-un also pledged to visit the South Korean capital of Seoul "in the near future."
+Kim Jong Un also pledged to visit the South Korean capital of Seoul "in the near future."

 In front of a capacity crowd of 150,000, Moon delivered a speech at Pyongyang's May Day Stadium calling for cultural unity and reunification of both Koreas.
 Moon received a standing ovation and was the first ever South Korean leader to give a public address in North Korea.
 At the same stadium, Moon, North Korean leader Kim Jong Un and their wives attended the mass games performance of "The Glorious Country."